mariojppereira/hugoferlopes.github.io/_pages/about.md

 Welcome to my website!
 ======

 I am a PhD candidate in Comparative Politics at the [Institute of Social Sciences, University of Lisbon](https://www.ics.ulisboa.pt/).
-From 2023 to 2024, I am at the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) in Florence as a visiting PhD researcher.
+From 2023 to 2024, I am visiting PhD researcher [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences).

 My thesis delves into the dynamics of party membership, with a specific focus on the circumstances under which members choose to be disloyal to their party or exit to join another instead of voicing their disagreement.
 Additionally, I investigate how parties can anticipate and prevent future internal conflicts through political incentives and by fueling ambition.
 By leveraging both observational and experimental data, I aim to contribute to a deeper understanding of intra-party conflict and party system change.